trampgeek/moodle-qtype_coderunner/README.md

 those parts of the file system visible to all users.
 However, it does not prevent use of system calls like *socket* that might open connections to other servers behind your firewall and of course it depends on the Unix server being securely set up in the first place.
+There are also potential problems with controlling fork bombs and/or testing of heavily multithreaded languages or student submissions.
+That being said, our own quiz server has been making extensive use of the NullSandbox for a full semester and the only problem that occurred was when multiple Python submissions attempted to run the Java Virtual Machine (heavily multithreaded), for which the process limit previously set for Python was inadequate.
+That limit has since been multiplied by 10, but this is not a satisfactory long-term solution.

     To use only the NullSandbox, change the file `CodeRunner/coderunner/Sandbox/sandbox_config.php` to list only `nullsandbox` as an option.

   2. If you are using the LiuSandbox for Python and C, the supplied `sandbox_config.php` should be correct.
+Obviously the appropriate languages must be installed including, in the case of C, the capability to compile and link statically (no longer part of the default RedHat installation).
 However, some configuration of the file `liusandbox.php` may be required.
 Try it first 'out of the box', but if, when running a submitted quiz question, you get 'Illegal function call' due to opening an inaccessible file, you will have to configure